 The explanation for cervical recoil is simple.

-All animals need to feel safe from predators in order to relax their bodies enough to give birth.
+All mammals need to feel safe from predators in order to relax their bodies enough to give birth.
 And humans are no different.
 Cervical dilation is merely the measurable result of the women’s body making progress in labour.
 A woman’s cervix may close up a bit (or sometimes a lot) if she feels unsafe.

 Given patience, understanding and willingness to follow the woman’s bodily instincts (which may be different from what her mind wants, but that’s another article), labour will almost always start up again on its own.
 The woman’s body will soften, and dilation will start to increase again.
 In my experience, it can sometime take just minutes for the woman to get back to the same point in labour.
 As long as we change the setting and situation so she feels that it’s safe to birth.

 How do we do that?